Learning to Speak Again After Laryngeal Surgery

 A laryngectomee is sometimes called a "lary."
 You can find a lary to talk to through

-of clubs on the International Association of Laryngectomees website.
+and other resources, on the International Association of Laryngectomees website.